ShivamUbale/Ansible-Apache-Automation/README.md

 With a single playbook execution, Apache is installed, enabled, started, and a custom `index.html` file is deployed across all target nodes.

-This project reflects **real-world DevOps / SysAdmin automation practices** such as configuration management, idempotency, and infrastructure consistency.
+This project reflects **automation practices** such as configuration management, idempotency, and infrastructure consistency.

 ---